 Students with special needs are using iPads, equipped with software called Proloquo2go, to communicate with their teachers and boost learning.
 It's already having major benefits for kids and teachers.

 What are your favorite apps in the Special Education classroom?
 Do you have any accessibility features that you love?
 Let me know in the comments below!
+Receive monthly tech tips, exclusive freebies and more sent directly to your inbox.
+Subscribe to our newsletter

 The iPad is a tool that can transform a classroom.
 But, it isn't about the tool as much as it is about the teaching.
 This presentation will help to show how an iPad can be incorporated into your classroom with ease.
 Keep in mind however, teaching and learning are the most important aspect of incorporating technology.
 You will see some amazing "life changing" apps but please use them in your classroom to help your students learn and you to teach.
 Not just to say you are using an iPad!

 In February of last year, I was able to spend two days with top notch Microsoft Trainers in the Microsoft Office in Detroit.
 During these two days I learned about many programs and Microsoft Infinitives in the classroom.
-For me, the most impressive aspects was the free resources offered through the Partners in Learning Network
+For me, the most impressive aspects was the free resources offered through the Partners in Learning Network.

 Once you become a member, you have access to over 20 of Microsoft's most popular education tools and teacher resources- all in one place.
 Best part of all, they are all free!